 Welcome to my table!

 My name is Abby.
 I love eating.
 I’ve always loved eating.
 But what I love more than eating is eating with friends.
-I’m a 29 year old lover of all things food, Jesus, decor, and my 7 year old Papillon Baylor!
+I’m a 31 year-old lover of all things food, Jesus, decor, and my 9-year-old Papillon Baylor and a spunky puppy named Mowgli!

 I didn’t go to culinary school to learn to cook nor did I watch a ton of YouTube videos to learn.
 Cooking for me is therapeutic.
 The kitchen is my happy place.
 And originally - that was the goal of my Instagram handle: encourage you that getting food on the table is not an exact science - it's a fun journey.